guillermodoghel/speechgraph/README.md

 <h2>Speech Graphs</h2>

-Speehgraph is a Python module to perform speech graphs analysis used in *Automated speech analysis for psychosis evaluation* (in press)
+Speehgraph is a Python module to perform speech graphs analysis used in *Automated speech analysis for psychosis evaluation*

 <h2> Install </h2>